There’s no simple answer to that question.

 Sometimes it’s because of a teacher, or an uncle, or some other adult who tells us either “You’re not good enough” or “Get a real job.”

 Look, here’s the scoop on that way of thinking: No single person can tell you you’re not good enough.
-Granted, people’s taste in writing varies, but here are two facts Barefoot Writers live by:
+Granted, people’s taste in writing varies, but here are three facts Barefoot Writers live by:

 - Good paid writing can be tested.
 In other words, personal opinions don’t matter that much in the paid writing world.
 If you write copy for a client and it brings in sales or orders or subscriptions or donors… then your copy is working.
 That’s what matters.